The English Department (English, Film and Media Studies)

 English through the Key Stages

-As a department, we work collaboratively to keep our long term year plans fresh and to harness the creativity of our cohorts.
+As a department, we work collaboratively to keep our year plans fresh and to harness the creativity of our cohorts.
 We have a progressive approach to learning and view the curriculum as a gradual building, developing and consolidating of skills from age 11-18.
-We have spent the last few months overhauling and updating units of work in line with the new Curriculum requirements.
+We continue to overhaul and update units of work in line with the new Curriculum requirements and to tap into topical areas, ensuring that student engagement is at the forefront of learning.

 Key Stage 3 Curriculum

-We provide a rich and varied Key Stage 3 curriculum with students studying classic, canonical texts.
-These include a yearly Shakespeare text, Great Expectations, Animal Farm, The Boy in the Striped Pyjamas and more contemporary units such as a Sherlock Holmes media unit and a variety of seminal world literature and performance poetry.
+We provide a rich and varied Key Stage 3 curriculum with students studying a range of classic, canonical texts and more contemporary works.
+These include a yearly Shakespeare text, Great Expectations, Animal Farm, Cider with Rosie, War Horse, The Boy in the Striped Pyjamas and units such as a Sherlock Holmes media unit and a variety of seminal world literature and performance poetry.
 We ensure that our curriculum from KS3 to KS4 in progressive and, at the end of Year 9 students are assessed on their Reading and Writing Skills using GCSE papers in order to consolidate skills learned and prepare them for the rigours that lie ahead.

 Key Stage 4 Curriculum

 We currently study the AQA specification at GCSE.
-There is a huge onus, in the ever changing landscape of English, on the majority of students taking English Language and Literature at the end of Key Stage 4.
+There is a huge onus, in the ever changing landscape of English, on all students taking English Language and Literature at the end of Key Stage 4.
 We believe that studying literature can enthuse, engage and impassion students and strive to ensure that we develop our students into keen readers who read for pleasure and enrichment as this is the key to creating students, and ultimately adults, with excellent operational literacy!
-At Key Stage 4, we have recently developed new units of study including fiction reading and writing units and Literature units on texts such as The Woman in Black, The Romantic poets and Blood Brothers.
+At Key Stage 4, we have recently developed new units of study including fiction reading and writing units and Literature units on texts such as The Woman in Black, The Romantic poets, Dr Jekyll and Mr Hyde and Blood Brothers.
 We are relentless in our commitment to ensuring that students study a variety of texts throughout their years here.

 Key Stage 5 Curriculum

 We are one of the most popular A-level subject choices with students leaving us and going on to study Law, Journalism, English or Philosophy.
 The Key Stage 5 Curriculum is balanced and engaging with room for creativity as well as academic rigour.
 Students study texts ranging from canonical classics such as Hamlet and Wuthering Heights to a Streetcar Named Desire and A Thousand Splendid Suns.
-Our A-C pass-rate at A-level has been at 100% for the past 2 academic years and our A-B pass-rate at 60%.
-We have been commended in recent years by inspectors and visitors to the school on the academic atmosphere of our A-level classes with the 2013 Ofsted report focusing on the outstanding teaching noted in an A-level English class.
+Our A-C pass-rate at A-level has been between 90% and 100% for the past 3 academic years and our A-B pass-rate at 60% with 5 A*s attained in 2017 and 10 A/A* grades in 2018 representing 50% of the cohort.
+We have been commended in recent years by inspectors and visitors to the school on the academic atmosphere of our A-level classes with the 2013 Ofsted report and the 2017 external review focusing on the outstanding teaching noted in an A-level English class.

 We also offer excellent GCSE resit or first entry opportunity to Sixth form students – tailoring provision to their needs and ensuring the same expectations and academic rigours of KS4 are applied here.

 The wider student experience is central to our departmental ethos.
 The English department run a range of extra-curricular enrichment opportunities including theatre trips, debating societies and creative writing competitions.
 We have worked very successfully on Film-making projects with the BFI in recent years, with 2 films winning “Best editing” (Head Boy) and “Best Film” (Macbeth) and we are always looking to cultivate new up-and-coming directors!
-We run a series of residential trips for Sixth form students including a trip to Bronte country and another to Thomas Hardy’s rural Dorset.
-We plan to extend this to KS3 and KS4 with planned trips to Stratford Upon Avon for the study of Shakespeare and the Lake District to enable us to explore the landscape of The Romantics.
+We run a series of residential trips for Sixth form students including a trip to Bronte country and another to Thomas Hardy’s rural Dorset as well as harnessing an excellent relationship with Keats’ House Museum.
+We plan to extend this to KS3 and KS4 with planned trips to Stratford Upon Avon for the study of Shakespeare and the Lake District to enable us to explore the landscape of The Romantics and are currently planning a Sixth form trip to Rome to help us to further explore the poet John Keats and his last months spent there.